openethereum/openethereum.github.io/Basic-Usage.md

-To use Parity simply run `parity` and then head on to [http://localhost:8080/](http://localhost:8080/) or another port specified by `--dapps-port PORT` option.
-This will bring up an UI that can be used to monitor Ethereum blockchain syncing progress and use Mist wallet or any other dapps.
-Once the syncing is complete, transactions can be sent.
+To use Parity run `parity` command and then head on to [http://localhost:8080/](http://localhost:8080/) or another port specified by `--dapps-port PORT` option.
+This will bring up the UI that can be used to monitor Ethereum blockchain syncing progress and to use Mist wallet or any other installed dapp.
+Once the syncing is complete, new transactions can be sent.
 Before relaying a transaction [Secure Transaction Signer](Secure Transaction Signer) has to be used to sign it.
-This is done by clicking the extension button and following the instructions.

 You can also connect to the Morden testnet with `parity --testnet`.